 Rear door toward the roof line

-Set the swing-door end facing the eave your crew is working so walk-in loading and ground-throw share the same path.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw share the same path for your crew.

 Surface protection